DigitalGlobe/mltools/examples/polygon_classify_random_forest/README.md

 + Ordering the multispectral imagery from GBDX.

-+ Training the classifier on a training data set and testing the classifier on a test data set.
++ Training, testing and deploying the classifier on training, test and target data sets, respectively.

 This work was performed as part of the PSMA project whose goal is to provide a number of information layers on millions of property parcels across urban centers in Australia.
-More information can b
+Additional information about combining the algorithm classifications with the crowd labels can be found in this blog post http://blog.tomnod.com/crowd-and-machine-combo.

 ## Getting the imagery